Ranju Darshana

-Ranju Darshana (Nepali: रन्जु दर्शना) is a Nepalese youth activist and politician serving as general secretary of Bibeksheel Sajha Party.
-She has been active in politics from very young age of seventeen.
-She became an iconic person after her candidacy for mayor of Kathmandu Metropolitan City in the Nepalese local level election of 2017.
-Darshana was the central committee member and media coordinator of Bibeksheel Nepali.
-She was elected as central member by the first general convention of the party in late 2015.
+Ranju Neupane (Note: Nepali: रन्जु न्यौपाने) (born 3 March 1996), better known as Ranju Darshana, is a Nepalese politician and youth activist who is the former general secretary of Bibeksheel Sajha Party and an elected member of parliament from Kathmandu-1 constituency in the 2026 Nepalese general election as a candidate of Rastriya Swatantra Party.
+She became an iconic person after her candidacy for the mayor of Kathmandu Metropolitan City in the 2017 Nepalese local elections.
+Darshana was a central committee member and media coordinator of Bibeksheel Nepali and was elected as a central member by the first general convention of the party in late 2015.

-Darshana entered into the politics from activism against Nepal Bandha or conditional national strike.
+Darshana entered into the politics from activism against Nepal Banda or conditional national strike.
 She was active in the rescue activities during the April 2015 Nepal earthquake.
 She has mobilized youths in peaceful protest against corruption, especially in the medical sector reform drive of Dr. Govinda K.C.

 Political life

 Darshana, who had raised the slogan of "Kathmandu the most beautiful city in the world" for this election drive, secured third position with 23,439 votes.
-Bidya Sundar Shakya, a candidate from the Communist Party of Nepal (Unified Marxist–Leninist), was elected with 64,913 votes.
+Bidya Sundar Shakya, a candidate from the Communist Party of Nepal (Unified Marxist–Leninist), was elected with 64,913 votes in the 2017 Nepalese local elections.

-Darshana has committed to keep working in the social field to correct the politics of society, even after being defeated in the mayoral election.
+Darshana committed to keep working in the social field to correct the politics of society, even after being defeated in the mayoral election.